 Reed Library's microform holdings and microform readers are located in the Microforms Room on the first floor of the Library, near the entrance to the Carnahan-Jackson Center.

 The Library has one microfilm reader connected directly to a printer, to allow Library visitors to print from microfilm without needing to use a computer.
-The Library also has two microform readers connected to computers, allowing users to scan microfilm and microfiche.
+The Library also has a microform reader connected to a computer, allowing users to scan microfilm and microfiche.
 Scans can be saved to a flash drive or sent by e-mail.
 If you are not a student, faculty, or staff, you can use these computers by obtaining a Community User Login at the Circulation Desk.

 Daniel A. Reed Library • The State University of New York at Fredonia • 280 Central Ave., Fredonia, NY 14063 • 716-673-3184 • Fax: 716-673-3185 • email@example.com